2017 Súper TC2000

 The 2017 Súper TC2000 season was the 6th season of this category, founded in 2012 and since that year was categorized as divisional major, compared to its pair TC2000.

+The season was won by Facundo Ardusso.

 Teams and drivers

 All drivers were registered in Argentina.
 Guest drivers for the 200 km de Buenos Aires are not included.

 Race calendar and results

 All races are scheduled to be held in Argentina.